 That was back in 1885, with Banff now a highly protected ecosystem (one that runs from the Yukon to Yellowstone National Park in the US).
 While we must not forget that the First Nations people long occupied the area for over 10 thousand years prior to this, the dedication given to Banff today for it to survive for thousands of more years to come means experiencing a real adventure into one of the planet’s best wilderness arenas.

-Winter in Banff is about pure adventure and the adrenalin of nature.
+Winter might just well be the best time to visit Banff National Park, which becomes full of pure adventure and the adrenalin of nature.
 It’s about seeing Alberta outside of its capital, Edmonton and the wild hinterlands that compliment the flat prairies of the province.

-Winter in Bannf is Canada in one of its most magnificent and unfiltered forms… Even if the bears are sleeping.
+Winter in Banff in Canada is seeing that nature in one of its most magnificent and unfiltered forms.
+Even if the bears are sleeping.

-- 1 Adventure Activities for an Adrenalin Fuelled Winter in Banff
+- 1 Adventure Activities and Things to Do in Banff in Winter

 - 2 Things to Know: